entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > -  **Character 471 in "early gnathostome phylogeny github".**
 > -  State 1 only present in *Romundina* and *Brindabellaspis*.
-> -  Zhu Y. et al. (2021): "In taxa such as Jagorina ([S32]: fig. 65), Kujdanowiaspis ([S32]: fig. 61A) and osteostracans ([S229]: figs. 18 & 19), the saccular cavity resembles a drum, or a flat cylinder, in that it is rounded in lateral view and compressed laterally.
+> -  Zhu Y. et al. (2021): "In taxa such as *Jagorina*, *Kujdanowiaspis*, and *osteostracans*, the saccular cavity resembles a drum, or a flat cylinder, in that it is rounded in lateral view and compressed laterally.
 This contrasts with the condition in some ‘placoderms’ and crown gnathostomes, where the saccular cavity is bag-like and much more irregular in shape.
-It is unclear whether in Romundina the posteroventral bulge of the vestibular cavity is homologous to the lagena in crown gnathostomes, but even when this part is omitted, the saccular cavity in Romundina is still irregularly shaped in lateral view and does not resemble a drum."
+It is unclear whether in *Romundina* the posteroventral bulge of the vestibular cavity is homologous to the lagena in crown gnathostomes, but even when this part is omitted, the saccular cavity in *Romundina* is still irregularly shaped in lateral view and does not resemble a drum."

 P. 88.
 Endolymphatic duct distal direction in coronal view: (0) parallelled directed; (1) mesially directed; (2) laterally directed.
 > Zhu Y. et al. (2021), Character 340; Zhu Y. et al. (2022), Character 481.
 Cui et al. (2023), Character 480.